-From Jennifer on May 14th, 2010 in Green Remodeling
+From Tim Peterson on May 14, 2010 in Green Remodeling

 From certain angles, the Chrismer Cabin by Salmela Architect of Duluth, Minnesota looks like a train car wandered off into the woods and decided to stay there.
 But the interior will prove that this cabin is no train car – it’s a beautifully designed and decorated home off the beaten path.